 Provides an understanding of the genetic basis for human disease with an emphasis on the principles and methods of molecular genetics.
 Topics include monogenic traits, cytogenetics, non-Mendelian inheritance, cancer genetics, and complex genetics.
-Papers from the current literature will supplement lecture material.
-Prerequisite: BIOL 3204 with a minimum grade of C. Course Rotation: Spring even years.
+Papers from current literature will supplement lecture material.
+Prerequisite: BIOL 3204 with a minimum grade of C. Course rotation: Varies.